 To my horror and sadness, everything online regarding ‘backyard’ chickens – even rescued ex-battery hens – recommends continuing the cycle of taking their eggs.
 It’s very hard to find advice on what to do with eggs if you don’t want to eat them (more on that below).
 It’s as if people want to charge their rescue girls rent for a good deed by still taking what is not theirs.
 I wanted to find solid advice on caring for them, not how to maximize what plops out of their bottoms.
 Any information on eggs was related to human consumption – even to the point of denying or limiting favourite treats to stop the eggs tasting different.

 Thankfully I met two lovely chicken keepers at Essex Pig Save, who I quizzed relentlessly – thank you Debra and Tyler.
 They told me how chickens love to eat their own eggs and how in the wild they naturally eat unfertilised eggs to replenish nutrients lost in laying.
 Boiling or scrambling makes them easier for the hens to eat, and they need the shell too – just crush up a cooled boiled egg and leave it for them to devour.
 When you see how much they enjoy them it becomes so clear eggs are not ours to take for our own enjoyment.
 I have even learned that sprinkling turmeric on them – the eggs not the chickens – keeps them healthy.
-Ex-battery hens just need love and time to heal as well as a safe clean coop and fox-proof run.
+Ex-battery hens just need respect and time to heal as well as a safe clean coop and fox-proof run.

 I found a second hand Eglu house from Gumtree and, after a predicable amount of cursing, it was constructed in the garden under the eyes of a defeated husband, an excited child and a suspicious dog.
 We were ready.